HOME

-Frederick (Fritz) Kettler was born in Friesland circa 1862: perhaps the son of Christian Kettler and Gertrude.
-He immigrated to the United States, date unknown, where he married Johanna (Hanna) Petersen (Peter/Peters).
+Frederick (Fritz) Kettler was born in Friesland circa 1862: perhaps the son of Christian Kettler and Gertrude (unknown).
+Fritz immigrated to the United States, date unknown, where he married Johanna (Hanna) Petersen (Peter/Peters) who was born in Norway.
 They had four children born in Brooklyn, New York and Hoboken, New Jersey.
 Frederick Kettler died in Hoboken in 1896.

 Frederick, AKA Fritz or Fred, Kettler was born in Friesland circa 1862 to Christian and Gertrude Kettler.